THE-SIMPLE-MARK/stormworks-tts-addon-app/README.md

-# stormworks-tts-addon-app
+# Stormworks TTS Addon Companion App

-The app for my Stormworks tts addon.
+This is the application required for my text-to-speech addon in Stormworks.